 Who Is Sofia Vergara?

-'Big Trouble,' 'Meet the Browns, 'Madea Goes to Jail,' 'Modern Family'
+'Big Trouble,' 'Meet the Browns,' 'Madea Goes to Jail'

-In the early 2000s, Vergara became known as a film actress following her debut in 2002's Big Trouble, starring alongside Tim Allen and Rene Russo.
+Vergara became known as a film actress following her debut in 2002's Big Trouble, alongside Tim Allen and Rene Russo.
 2003's Chasing Papi came next, in which Vergara plays one of Thomas Fuentes' three girlfriends.
-By the end of the decade, in addition to doing TV work here and there, she had also starred in two films that were directed by Tyler Perry — Meet the Browns and Madea Goes to Jail, in 2008 and 2009, respectively.
-Also in 2009, the actress debuted on the Broadway stage, playing Mama Morton in Chicago, and began her role as the sexy and assertive Gloria Delgado-Pritchett, wife of Jay (Ed O'Neil), on the ABC sitcom Modern Family.
+By the end of the decade, she had starred in two films that were directed by Tyler Perry — Meet the Browns (2008) and Madea Goes to Jail (2009) — and made her debut on the Broadway stage by playing Mama Morton in Chicago.

-Vergara has continued to be a comedy contender on the big screen as well.
-In 2011 she co-starred in The Smurfs and voiced the role of Carmen in Happy Feet Two — a sequel to the original 2006 Warner Bros. film.
-She was seen winding up the year as part of the ensemble cast of New Year's Eve.
-Later projects have included the over-the-top action flock Machete Kills (2013) as well as art-house projects Fading Gigolo (2013) and Chef (2014), with the latter directed by and co-starring Jon Favreau.
+In 2011, Vergara co-starred in The Smurfs and voiced the role of Carmen in Happy Feet Two — a sequel to the original 2006 animated film.
+She was part of the ensemble cast of New Year's Eve to round out the year.
+Follow-up projects included the over-the-top action flick Machete Kills (2013) as well as art-house projects Fading Gigolo (2013) and Chef (2014), the latter directed by and co-starring Jon Favreau.

 Husbands & Son

-Sofia Vergara was married to childhood sweetheart Joe Gonzalez and they have a son, Manolo, who was born in 1992.
+Vergara was married to her childhood sweetheart Joe Gonzalez and they have a son, Manolo, who was born in 1992.
 The couple divorced in 1993.
 In July 2012, Vergara became engaged to Nick Loeb, a New Yorker and film production company co-owner.
-The couple called it quits, however, in May 2014.
+However, the couple called it quits in May 2014.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!